 Thomas Greenfield brings his bag of tricks to Bangarra's Patyegarang

-“It’s an absolute honour and kind of a dream come true to work with Bangarra,” Greenfield tells SX.
-“As a student I contacted the company, and being non-indigenous I thought even approaching them for a secondment probably wouldn’t be possible.
+“It’s an absolute honour and kind of a dream come true to work with Bangarra,” Greenfield tells MCV.
+“As a student I contacted the company, and being non-Indigenous I thought even approaching them for a secondment probably wouldn’t be possible.
 But I spent two weeks with the company five years ago when they were doing their 20-year retrospective show Fire.

 “Once I did that I was sure there wouldn’t be another chance to experience this brilliant company, and but last year [artistic director] Stephen Page called me about Patyegarang, and now I’m a guest artist!
 It’s a real privilege.”

 The powerful and historically important production will acquaint audiences with Patyegarang, a young Aboriginal woman who befriended Lieutenant William Dawes when the colonial fleet arrived on Eora country in the late 18th century.
 Dawes faithfully recorded his encounters with Patyegarang, who gifted him her language in an extraordinary display of trust and friendship.
 Rediscovered in 1972, his notebooks are transcripts of a remarkable cultural exchange.
 Greenfield is playing Dawes opposite Jasmin Sheppard’s Patyegarang.

 Although the relationship between Patyegarang and Dawes has inspired our imaginations insofar as how different the ‘first contact’ could have been, Greenfield asserts this shouldn’t be our focus.
 “We should be proud that something hasbeen regained, and that something further hasn’t been lost,” he says.
 “It’s not a story of loss – it’s a story about the reclaiming of the Eora language, and the reclaiming of identity and pride that follows.
 It shouldn’t be about ‘what if?’.